 It was a team of researchers at the Biodesign Institute that created the treatment for two Americans struck with Ebola in Nigeria.
 An enterprising botanist named Charles Arntzen found his answer in an unlikely place – a killer plant called tobacco became a manufacturing plant for this life-saving serum.
 The search for answers to identifying, treating and stopping infectious diseases across the planet is one focus of the Biodesign Center for Immunotherapy, Vaccines and Virotherapy.

 In a move that will change the face of medicine as we know it, Biodesign scientists are miniaturizing a potent technology designed to reveal the inner mechanisms of proteins.
 Once understood, we will have the key to all and every disease.
-Unfortunately, there’s an incorrigible traffic jam: with only three X-ray electron lasers in the world, scientists must compete for limited time to conduct their experiments.
-In the basement of the new Biodesign Institute C building (slated to open in spring 2018), chemists, engineers and physicists are working together to build a miniature version of what is currently an instrument the size of a football field.
+Unfortunately, there’s an incorrigible traffic jam: with a few X-ray electron lasers in the world, scientists must compete for limited time to conduct their experiments.
+In the basement of the new Biodesign Institute C building, chemists, engineers and physicists are working together to build a miniature version of what is currently an instrument the size of a football field.
 With success, researchers all over the world will have access to this affordable option, and together can pursue cures for disease and new forms of energy.